19hours/sg-statutes/Acts/Land Acquisition Act.md

 ### Rules as to amount of compensation

-35\.—(1) Where the applicant has made a claim to compensation pursuant to any notice under section 8, the amount awarded to him shall not exceed the amount so claimed or be less than the amount awarded by the Collector under section 10.
+35\.—(1) Where the applicant has made a claim to compensation pursuant to any notice published under section 8(1) or served under section 8(2), the amount awarded to him shall not exceed the amount so claimed or be less than the amount awarded by the Collector under section 10.

+[Act 2 of 2012 wef 01/03/2012]

 (2) Where the applicant has refused to make such a claim or has omitted without sufficient reason, to be allowed by the Board, to make such a claim, the amount awarded by the Board may be less than and shall in no case exceed the amount awarded by the Collector.